May 18, 2020 Safer-at-Home Advisory click here

 Despite the Governor’s mandated closures of non-essential businesses, the Town of Charlton’s Local Food establishments continue to serve you.
 A list of available food options are available Here:

 Governor Mandates Closure of Non-Essential Business and Issues Stay Home Advisory

-Governor Charlie Baker issued an emergency order requiring all businesses and organizations that do not provide “COVID-19 Essential Services” to close their physical workplaces and facilities to workers, customers and the public as of Tuesday, March 24th at noon until Tuesday, April 7th at noon.
+Governor Charlie Baker issued an emergency order requiring all businesses and organizations that do not provide “COVID-19 Essential Services” to close their physical workplaces and facilities to workers, customers and the public as of Tuesday, March 24th at noon until Monday, May 18th.
 These businesses are encouraged to continue operations remotely.

 The Baker-Polito Administration issued a list of designated businesses and other organizations that provide essential services and workforces related to COVID-19 that shall continue to operate brick and mortar facilities during this two-week time period.
 This list is based on federal guidance and amended to reflect the needs of Massachusetts’ unique economy.
 While these businesses are designated as essential, they are urged to follow social distancing protocols for workers in accordance with guidance from the Department of Public Health.

 COVID-19 ESSENTIAL SERVICES LIST

 April 28th, 2020-Baker-Polito Administration Extends Non-Essential Business Closures to May 18th, Announces Reopening Advisory BoardGatherings of 10 or more prohibited until May 18th, Stay at Home Advisory Remains in Effect.